IdoJa/EnvPOC/README.md

    and add it to `.gitignore`.

-1. For each environment, create a new file in the path of your `.csproj`, with the naming format of `appsettings.<environment>.json`.
+1. For each environment, create a new file in the path of your `.csproj` (or an inner directory in that path), with the naming format of `appsettings.<environment>.json`.
+   Each file bundles the settings for each environment.

    **For example:**